-Under the Corporation's general by-laws and subject to the provisions of the Canada Business Corporations Act and any regulation or order adopted thereunder, the quorum required for a shareholder meeting is present, irrespective of the number of persons actually present at the meeting, if the holders of shares entitled to more than 15% of the votes which may be cast at such meeting are present or are represented by proxy.
+Under the Corporation's general by-laws and subject to the provisions of the Canada Business Corporations Act and any regulation or order adopted thereunder, the quorum required for a shareholder meeting is when one or more persons holding or representing 15% of the voting rights that may be exercised at a meeting of shareholders are in attendance or are represented by proxy.

 The quorum must be present at the opening of the shareholder meeting so that the shareholders may deliberate.

 If a quorum is not present at the opening of a meeting of shareholders, the shareholders present may adjourn the meeting to a specific time and place but may not transact any other business.